KaihuiLiang/disease_stigma/README.md

 `scripts/training/TrainingW2V_Booted_CleanedUp.py`.
-If you override `--output-basename` or `--year-folder-template`, keep `{year}` in the template so each folder still contains a distinct file per year; matching the defaults preserves compatibility with existing runs. `--write-manifest` adds a `manifest.json` per year to document the cleaning and splitting steps without encoding that history in the filename.
+If you override `--output-basename` or `--year-folder-template`, keep `{year}` in the template so each folder still contains a distinct file per year; matching the defaults preserves compatibility with existing runs. `--write-manifest` adds a `manifest.json` per year that records the chosen basename template and year-folder template in addition to the cleaning and splitting steps, so downstream code can mirror the exact layout without relying on encoded hints in the filename itself.